dapr/docs/daprdocs/content/en/reference/components-reference/supported-state-stores/setup-mysql.md

 ### Enforced SSL connection

 If your server requires SSL your connection string must end with `&tls=custom` for example, `"<user>:<password>@tcp(<server>:3306)/?allowNativePasswords=true&tls=custom"`.
 You must replace the `<PEM PATH>` with a full path to the PEM file.
 The connection to MySQL will require a minimum TLS version of 1.2.

+### TTLs and cleanups

+This state store supports [Time-To-Live (TTL)]({{< ref state-store-ttl.md >}}) for records stored with Dapr.
+When storing data using Dapr, you can set the `ttlInSeconds` metadata property to indicate when the data should be considered "expired".

+Because MySQL doesn't have built-in support for TTLs, this is implemented in Dapr by adding a column in the state table indicating when the data is to be considered "expired".
+Records that are "expired" are not returned to the caller, even if they're still physically stored in the database.
+A background "garbage collector" periodically scans the state table for expired rows and deletes them.

+The interval at which the deletion of expired records happens is set with the `cleanupIntervalInSeconds` metadata property, which defaults to 3600 seconds (that is, 1 hour).

+- Longer intervals require less frequent scans for expired rows, but can require storing expired records for longer, potentially requiring more storage space.
+If you plan to store many records in your state table, with short TTLs, consider setting `cleanupIntervalInSeconds` to a smaller value, for example `300` (300 seconds, or 5 minutes).
+- If you do not plan to use TTLs with Dapr and the MySQL state store, you should consider setting `cleanupIntervalInSeconds` to a value <= 0 (e.g. `0` or `-1`) to disable the periodic cleanup and reduce the load on the database.

 ## Related links
 - [Basic schema for a Dapr component]({{< ref component-schema >}})